10 Best Golf GPS Watches – 2025 Reviews & Buying Guide

 We find that touchscreen displays aren’t necessarily easier to work with; it’s just a matter of getting used to the design.
 How big your hands are will also affect how well you use a touchscreen.

 Recently there has been a trend of manufacturers moving towards AMOLED displays which are very clear and have amazing colours with rich contrast ratios.
-These displays come with a premium price tag but help enhance your experience in a significant way.
+These displays are obviously more expensive but help to enhance your experience in a significant way.

-Neither of touchscreen or non-touchscreen display types are strictly “better” than the other because they are both functional and get the job done.
+Neither touchscreen nor non-touchscreen display types are strictly “better” than the other because they are both functional and get the job done.
 It’s up to you to determine how important the display type is relative to other factors.

 5. Accuracy